 Overview of Our Programs

-In serving Napa’s housing requirements, the Housing Authority administers a variety of programs, with the recommendations and approval of the City of Napa Housing Authority Board of Commissioners.
-The Housing Authority works with local organizations to develop innovative approaches for the growing housing needs of Napa Valley.
+In serving Napa’s housing requirements, the City of Napa Housing Division and Housing Authority of the City of Napa administer a variety of programs, with the recommendations and approval of the City Council or the City of Napa Housing Authority Board.
+The Housing Staff work with local organizations to develop innovative approaches for the growing housing needs of Napa Valley.

-Provides rental assistance to approximately 1,174 households each year, with an annual budget of roughly $5,700,000.
+Provides rental assistance to approximately 1,100 households each year.

-This program offers Housing Choice Voucher Program holders an opportunity to become self sufficient by assisting with the development of a five year family plan that will increase the family’s income through education and work training.
+This program offers Section 8 Housing Choice Voucher Program holders an opportunity to become self sufficient by assisting with the development of a five year family plan that will increase the family’s income through education and work training.
 As the family’s income rises, the portion of rent paid by the Housing Authority decreases, with the reduction amount being placed in an escrow account for the family upon completion of the family plan.
-The program has an annual budget of approximately $120,000 and currently assists 85 families.
+The program currently assists up to 50 households.

 Laurel Manor Senior Rental Complex

 The Housing Authority owns a 50 unit senior housing complex, Laurel Manor.
-The apartments house low income seniors, with an annual operating budget of $432,000.
+The apartments house low income seniors.

 The Shelter Plus Care Program is a rental assistance program available to homeless, disabled individuals.
 Shelter Plus Care requires supportive services be provided to the clients by a referring supportive service agency.
-The Program is a component of the Napa County Continuum of Care Strategy for the Homeless.
-The Housing Authority was awarded $250,000 over a five year period and assists approximately nine individuals.
+The Program is a component of the Napa County Continuum of Care Strategy for the Homeless assists approximately nine households.

-Participants in this program receive both a rental subsidy and supportive services during this five year grant.
-The Housing Authority was awarded $899,635.00 over a five year period.
-This program assists 30 individuals.
+Participants in this program receive both a rental subsidy and supportive services.
+This program assists 45 individuals.